MaxHalford/maxhalford.github.io/content/blog/document-classification.md

  weighted avg       0.71      0.59      0.57      2225
 ```

-The performance is not excellent, but it is better than random.
-One thing I thought about is to use a different distance metric when looking for the closest label for each centroid.
-By default, the `NearestNeighbors` class uses the Euclidean distance, but nothing is stopping us from using something more exotic, such as cosine similarity:
+The performance is not stellar, but it is significantly better than random.
+One thing I thought about is using a different distance metric when looking for the closest label of each centroid.
+By default, the `NearestNeighbors` class uses the [Euclidean distance](https://www.wikiwand.com/en/Euclidean_distance), but nothing is stopping us from using something more exotic, such as [cosine similarity](https://www.wikiwand.com/en/Cosine_similarity):

 ```py
 >>> from scipy import spatial